RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: Introduction

-In-memory Computing (IMC) stands out as a promising solution to alleviate the computational and memory challenges posed by Transformer models \cite{yang2020retransformer, kang2021framework, zheng2023accelerating, li2023h3datten}.
+In-memory Computing (IMC) stands out as a promising solution to alleviate the computational and memory challenges posed by Transformer models \cite{yang2020retransformer, kang2021framework, zheng2023accelerating}.
 IMC involves performing computations directly within the memory, bypassing the need for frequent data movement between memory and the processing units, which is a significant bottleneck in traditional computing architectures.
-Emerging memories such as Resistive Random Access Memories (ReRAM) and Phase Change Memories (PCMs) offer a compelling avenue for IMC due to their non-volatile nature and high integration potential.
-Crossbar arrays of such emerging memories can efficiently map neural network weights in their conductance and accelerate a layer evaluation by parallel Matrix-Vector Multiplications (MVMs) in the analog domain \cite{hu2016dac}.
-High-performance silicon demonstrations of multi-core IMC accelerators with ReRAM \cite{wan_compute--memory_2022} and PCM \cite{le_gallo_64-core_2023} have been recently presented, finally grounding years of research, in experimental measurements.
-However, one notable drawback is that these designs may not be optimally suited for critical operations like Softmax and data-dependent matrix multiplications, which are fundamental to the Transformer model's architecture and performance.
-Addressing these limitations and optimizing IMC designs for these specific operations is a critical area of ongoing research to enhance the applicability of IMC in Transformer-based processing.
+Emerging memories such as Resistive Random Access Memories (RRAM) and Phase Change Memories (PCMs) offer a compelling avenue for IMC due to their non-volatile nature and high integration potential.
+Crossbar arrays of such emerging memories can efficiently map neural network weights in their conductance and accelerate a layer evaluation by parallel Vector-Matrix Multiplications (VMMs) in the analog domain \cite{hu2016dac}.
+High-performance silicon demonstrations of multi-core IMC accelerators using RRAM~\cite{wan_compute--memory_2022} and PCM~\cite{le_gallo_64-core_2023} have been recently presented, finally grounding years of research in experimental measurements.
+However, one notable drawback is that these designs may not be optimally suited for critical operations like activations, Softmax, and Data-dependent Matrix Multiplications (DMMul), which are fundamental in the Transformer architecture.